crolvara/WeatherAppJS/README.md

-WeatherApp using API from openweathermap.org, base on html css and js.
+WeatherApp using API from openweathermap.org, based on html css and js.